Mindjet/mindjet.github.io/_posts/2016-11-07-MVC-MVP-MVVM.markdown

 Take developing Android as an example.
 The `layout.xml` represents the `View`, the Java Bean stands for the `Model`, and `Activity` plays as `Controller` as it can `setOnClickListener` to the `View`, and change the `Model` directly.

-Here comes 2 problem, however.
+Here come 2 problems, however.
 One is that as `View`, `layout.xml` can hardly control itself, like it can't change its background.
 The other is that while `View` cannot self-control, the `Activity` plays role as `View` and `Controller`, which makes it very heavy and inflexible.

 There is another deadly problem. `View` and `Model` are both visible to each other and are coupled, which makes it hard to develop, test, and maintain.